 Infographic 6: Cluster bomb impact area

 Infographic 8: Long lasting impact

-An invaluable source of monitoring of arms, including cluster munitions, being used in Syria.
+An invaluable source of monitoring of weapons, including cluster munitions, being used in Syria.

 Bellingcat (after July 2014)